 Your Security Cameras Could Help The Police Solve Crimes

 More and more homeowners are electing to have surveillance cameras mounted on the inside and outside of their homes.
 There are good reasons for people taking this action.
-According to the FBI, an estimated 1,230,149 burglaries occurred across the United States in 2018.
+According to the FBI, an estimated 1,230,149 burglaries occurred across the United States in recent years.
 The stats say that the figure was an 11.9-percent decrease from the year before.
 Still, though, that is a lot of robberies.
 Hence, Chico property owners need to think creatively to ensure that their houses don't become targets.

 Security cameras, an intrusion alarm, and home automation can help persons safeguard their structures.
 Various studies involving career criminals indicate that such items are deterrents.
 Chico burglars don't want to have their faces or other distinguishing marks caught on video.
 That would likely get them identified and put behind bars.
 In other words, many times, having high-quality security equipment is enough to keep intruders away.